PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Kim barely said a thing; a slight grunt of disapproval.

-But Tom answered eagerly: “Hello!”, and pointed north explaining: “we’re from The Forest.”
+But Tom answered eagerly: “Hello! we’re from The Forest.” pointing north to explain.

 “Oh.” said the boy, as if he were interested.
-“The Forest.” he nodded agreeing, but did not continue.
+“The Forest.” he nodded agreeing but did not continue.
 A pause brewed.

 “What you come down here for then?” he asked.